JRC1995/DemonRangerOptimizer/README.md

 ## Notes:

 * Hyperxxx series optimizers implements hypergradient descent for dynamic learning rate updates.
 Some optimizers like  HDQHSGDW implements hypergradient descent for all hyperparameters - beta, nu, lr.
 Unlike the original implementation (https://arxiv.org/abs/1703.04782, https://github.com/gbaydin/hypergradient-descent) they take care of the gradients due to the weight decay and other things.
+(I also implement state level lr so that lr for each parameters will be hypertuned through hypergradient descent separately instead of in the group level like in the original implementation)

 * LRangerMod uses Linear Warmup within Adam/AMSGrad based on the rule of thumb as in (https://arxiv.org/abs/1910.04209v1).
 Note Rectified Adam boils down to a fixed (not dynamic) form of learning rate scheduling similar to a linear warmup.